fadelsh/CampusMarket/README.md

 ## Main Features

-1. Login / Register (password has to be 8 chrarcter long with at least one upper case letter and one number ) 2 .View Profile
+1. Login / Register (password has to be 8 chrarcter long with at least one upper case letter and one number) </br>
+2. View Profile </br>
-3 .Make a new post of an item with its image
+3. Make a new post of an item with its image </br>
-4. Edit / delete Post
+4. Edit / delete Post </br>
-5.View dashboard
+5. View dashboard </br>
-6. Direct Messaging to contact the seller with a notfications feature
+6. Direct Messaging to contact the seller with a notfications feature </br>
-7. Shopping Cart
+7. Shopping Cart </br>
-8. Checkout
+8. Checkout </br>